HomeLatest NewsDefenceRiding on Raddef's radars, HFCL aims for bigger pie of India's DefTech market

 Preferred Source of Google

-Buoyed by the product innovation and development from its subsidiary Raddef, homegrown telecom gear maker HFCL said that has amplified its strategic focus towards radar technologies, aiming to significantly impact the defence sector.
+Buoyed by the product innovation and development from its subsidiary Raddef, homegrown telecom gear maker HFCL said that it has amplified its strategic focus towards radar technologies, aiming to significantly impact the defence sector.

 In a stock exchange filing company said that its subsidiary Raddef Private Limited which specialises in radars and RF solutions, has developed a series of surveillance radars utilising Frequency Modulated Continuous Wave (FMCW) technology, known for its high accuracy, low power consumption and interference resistance.